KBNLresearch/omSipCreator/README.md

 ## Dependencies

 OmSipCreator was developed and tested under Python 3.6.
 It may (but is not guaranteed to) work under Python 2.7 as well.
+If you run it under Linux you need to install (a recent version of) [*MediaInfo*](https://mediaarea.net/en/MediaInfo).
+Installation instructions can be found [here](https://mediaarea.net/en/MediaInfo/Download/Ubuntu).
+OmSipCreator expects that the *mediainfo* binary is located under *usr/bin* (which is the default installation location when installing from a Debian package).
+A Windows version of *MediaInfo* is already included with OmSipCreator.

 ## Installation